quaderno/quaderno-woocommerce/readme.txt

 * **Get notified any time you become liable for taxes** by surpassing a tax registration or [US economic nexus threshold](https://www.quaderno.io/digital-tax-guides/us-economic-nexus-guide/?utm_source=wordpress&utm_campaign=woocommerce), or when a tax rate changes anywhere you sell your products or services.
 You’ll always know [when to charge sales tax](https://www.quaderno.io/blog/do-i-need-to-collect-sales-tax-for-selling-online/?utm_source=wordpress&utm_campaign=woocommerce), and Quaderno does that for you!
 * **Automatic tax calculation on every transaction**.
 Our database identifies the correct tax rate and amount based on your product and the customer's location.
 * **Get all the information you need for your tax returns** at a glance, with Quaderno’s instant tax reports.
-* **Automatic receipts and credit notes** sent for every order in your store, in **multiple languages and currencies**.
+* **Automatic invoices and credit notes** sent for every order in your store, in **multiple languages and currencies**.
-* Let your customers **download receipts and credit notes** directly from your WooCommerce orders page.
+* Let your customers **download invoices and credit notes** directly from your WooCommerce orders page.
 Hands-free customer service!
 * **Manage all your revenue sources** and other business data in one easy-to-use dashboard.

 **Setup in less than 5 minutes**.
 Quick and easy!